nigelcharman/ombfw-videos/Updating OMB status script.md

 Opening the link will prompt you to install an application called ArcGIS Field Maps if you don't have it already.

 Then open the link again and it will show the map.
-Select the option to enable location while using the app.
+Select the option to "Enable Location" while using the app.

 In future, you can just open Field Maps and it will show the map that you last opened.